CheeLoong/CheeLoong.github.io/_pages/about.md

 ---
+title: "Hello World, This is Chee Loong"
 permalink: /about/
 author_profile: true
 header:
 ---

-# Who's Chee Loong?

 Before we go into my dramatic life story, if you are a recruiter for a Data Scientist position, here's my [resume]({{ site.url }}{{ site.baseurl }}/assets/cv/170619.pdf).

 Alright, let us proceed!

-He is a **Finance & Econometrics** graduate of **Monash University Clayton University**.
-He's also a self-proclaimed driven, passionate data scientist, 26 years of age, going through quarter-life crisis, falls under the 3.3% of unemployed Malaysian in 2019.
+I am a **Finance & Econometrics** graduate of **Monash University Clayton University**, also a self-proclaimed driven, passionate data scientist, 26 years of age, going through quarter-life crisis, falls under the 3.3% of unemployed Malaysian in 2019.
 As tough as it sounds, it's really not that bad (you gotta look at the bright side of everything right?)

-Anyway, He worked in a digital marketing firm known as **Crave Asia Sdn.
-Bhd**. for 15 months as a **digital analyst**, his main responsibilities were media budget optimization for social media adverts, identifying success metrics & tracking metrics for the digital campaign, and also writing post digital campaign reports.
-Then, He was hired by **Ernst & Young Services Sdn.
-Bhd.** as a **Data Scientist Associate**, but really he worked as a **Data Consultant**.
+Anyway, I worked in a digital marketing firm known as **Crave Asia Sdn.
+Bhd**. for 15 months as a **digital analyst**, my main responsibilities were media budget optimization for social media adverts, identifying success metrics & tracking metrics for the digital campaign, and also writing post digital campaign reports.
+Then, I was hired by **Ernst & Young Services Sdn.
+Bhd.** as a **Data Scientist Associate**, but really I worked as a **Data Consultant**.

 ***I am glad you asked what does a data consultant do!***

 The less cool description is that there was a lot of meet ups with the key executives, a lot of Microsoft Powerpoint Presentation & Excel.

-The slightly cooler version was that he was responsible for identifying the key performance indicators for BI, help compile the data warehouse architecture for data migration purpose, co-write analytics proposal and come up with use-cases.
+The slightly cooler version was that I was responsible for identifying the key performance indicators for BI, help compile the data warehouse architecture for data migration purpose, co-write analytics proposal and come up with use-cases.

-***Seriously, you gotta speak about yourself in third person?***

-Okay I thought that was kinda cool, my bad.

 ***So why did you quit?
 (Assuming you aren't a disloyal employee)***